Jadmech/CachyOS_Pacoloco/README.md

 * mirrorlist

-You'll need to update the IP address to point to your server.
+You'll need to update the IP address in each file to point to your server.

 Good Luck!